jampaniuday/OCI-Notes/OCI-Glossary.md

 ## Security

-Be default, everything is denied.
+By default, everything is denied.
 There are no default privileges

 ### Compartments